 By running sentiment analysis on your incoming support tickets you can easily identify dissatisfied customers and prioritize those tickets.
 At the same time, you can route those queries to the team members best suited to respond.

 Routing tickets based on sentiment allows you to take immediate action on issues that are frustrating customers, avoiding customer churn, or even a potential PR crisis.
-Here’s an example of a tweet from an angry customer which can be quickly detected by a sentiment analysis algorithm:
+Here’s an example of a tweet from an angry customer which was automatically tagged by a sentiment analysis model: